 So I would say it's a hybrid approach.
 My preferred style is democratic, but if needed I authoritative style is also something that helps people like me succeed.

-Exactly.
-As long as, as long as you, you have the understanding of this is what these need, what this is it, this is what was needed for the customer, and this is the right thing to do for the business.
+Dharma Mehta: Exactly.
+As long as you have the understanding of this is what these need, what this is it, this is what was needed for the customer, and this is the right thing to do for the business.
 Being authoritative is not a bad thing.
-And then if you have good trust or good relationships with your, with your part project teams, then eventually they will understand it.
-Maybe in that spot of moment they wouldn’t like it, but once everything is done you can always go and have a conversation.
+And then if you have good trust or good relationships with your part project teams, then eventually they will understand it.
+Maybe in that spot of moment they wouldn't like it, but once everything is done you can always go and have a conversation.

 And if needed, apologize and say, 'This is the reason why I had to be authoritative,' and people understand.
 So having that trust is important, otherwise things could backfire as well.

-I like that.
-Yeah, it, it, it works because you have that foundation of trust and because you’ve been reasonable and democratic in most scenarios, and sometimes you just need to, you just need to, you know, get, get the job done and maybe, maybe apologize later.
+Galen Low: I like that.
+Yeah, it works because you have that foundation of trust and because you've been reasonable and democratic in most scenarios, and sometimes you just need to, you just need to, you know, get, get the job done and maybe, maybe apologize later.

 No, but I think that trust is so important.
 I love that.

-And, and, and you, you genuinely have to do it.
-You can’t just apologize for the sake of it because no one likes being authoritative.
-At least, folks in my role typically wouldn’t and so, it’s, it’s okay to do that as long as you are genuinely doing it.
+Dharma Mehta: And you genuinely have to do it.
+You can't just apologize for the sake of it because no one likes being authoritative.
+Atleast, folks in my role typically wouldn't and so, it's okay to do that as long as you are genuinely doing it.
 The other person will definitely understand your perspective as well.

-Absolutely.
-That’s a huge part of it, for sure.
-Which I, I think it maybe is a good segue.
+Galen Low: Absolutely.
+That's a huge part of it, for sure.
+Which I think it maybe is a good segue.

 So I just wanted to, let me just level set for our listeners first.
 So Dharma and I — we've been pulling on this thread about like the value that an enterprise program manager delivers and how the expectations of the role within a leading technology organization is a lot more than just minding the iron triangle of scope, timeline, and budget, and it's not doing it from the sidelines either.